Student engagement overview

 Monitoring and review of effectiveness of student engagement in the University’s quality systems

-12. The University regularly monitors all quality systems, for example, via the annual monitoring and Teaching and Learning Review procedures, to ensure they are working effectively.
+12. The University regularly monitors all quality systems, for example, via the annual monitoring and Educational Enhancement and Assurance Review procedures, to ensure they are working effectively.
 This includes monitoring the effectiveness of student engagement within these systems by means of seeking views from student representatives on University committees and the Students’ Union Education Network.

 13. Staff responsible for Learning Community Fora in Schools, Departments and Divisions shall be responsible for reporting on LCF activity to the Students’ Union, who will actively monitor the impact of engagement opportunities.
 This shall involve the LCF Workspace.